 - What are the impacts and costs associated with unresolved conflicts?

-Choices to dealing with conflict situations
+Choices to deal with conflict situations

-- Formal and informal spectrum
+- The Formal and Informal spectrum

 How people handle conflict situations